-- Undergraduate, graduate and married student housing - Single family houses that are used for student housing - Summer school(s) student housing - Buildings that are used for student housing but also have faculty, staff or other individuals living there - Buildings that are owned by a third party that has a written agreement with the institution to provide student housing - Housing for officially and not officially recognized student groups that are owned or controlled by the institution or are located on property that the institution owns or controls - Parking facilities and dining halls that are physically attached to and accessed directly from student housing facilities.
+- Undergraduate, graduate, and married student housing - Single family houses that are used for student housing - Summer school(s) student housing - Buildings that are used for student housing but also have faculty, staff or other individuals living there - Buildings that are owned by a third party that has a written agreement with the institution to provide student housing - Housing for officially and not officially recognized student groups that are owned or controlled by the institution or are located on property that the institution owns or controls - Parking facilities and dining halls that are physically attached to and accessed directly from student housing facilities. - All student organizations officially recognized by the institution fall within on-campus geography.

 Non-campus building or property: Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
-(Examples: Snow Bowl, courses or events at the College's Washington, D.C., suite, athletic trips, and summer study courses.)
+(Examples: courses or events at the Institute's Washington, D.C. office, summer study courses, property used for Institute-organized experiential learning trips.)